 Dr. Vampola grew up in Bellevue, Nebraska, and attended undergrad at Simpson College in Indianola, Iowa, where she majored in Biology and minored in music and Spanish.
 Dr. Vampola then attended Medical School at Kansas City University of Medicine and Biosciences, College of Osteopathic Medicine, and completed her residency at Trinity Bettendorf Family Practice Residency, serving as Chief Resident in her final year.

-Dr. Vampola started serving patients in Audubon County in July 2017 when she moved to Audubon with her husband, Ryan, who she recently married in July 2018, and her two cats – Addie and Remy.
-In her free time, Dr. Vampola enjoys running and playing her saxophone.
+Dr. Vampola started serving patients in Audubon County in July 2017 when she moved to Audubon with her husband, Ryan.
+Her and her husband, Ryan, have a daughter named Everley.
+In her free time, she enjoys training for marathons and traveling.

 When asked what she likes most about working at Audubon County Memorial Hospital & Clinics, Dr. Vampola had this to say: “I love the environment and being able to walk through the halls, knowing all of the employees.
 Also, the bond I have already created with so many patients and their families.
 I think our team excels with working well together.
 We communicate well and manage chronic care well.
 We are good at checking screenings and making sure people are up to date to promote better health care.”